 - Scan the dark web for personal data leaks.

 How do I install anti-spyware software?

 Installing anti-spyware software is pretty easy.
 Just follow these steps:

-- Pick a program.
+- Pick an anti-spyware (or complete antivirus) program.
 My #1 anti-spyware choice is Norton 360 — it’s a feature-rich and easy-to-use antivirus application that provides total spyware protection.
 For users that are looking for a lightweight, specialized anti-spyware tool, SUPERAntiSpyware is a good option.

 - Download the program.
-Whichever software you decide to get, follow one of our links to get the best deals available.
-Some of these vendors offer free plans, and most of them offer free trials.
+Whichever software you decide on, follow one of our links to get the best deals available.
+Some of these vendors offer free plans or free trials, and most of them offer money-back guarantees.

 - Click “install” & run the installer.
 All of the anti-spyware programs on this list come with an installer that will walk you through the installation process.
 Simply accept the EULA (End User License Agreement), accept the program destination, and you will have a high-quality anti-spyware solution running in no time.